An island of spiritual hedonism

 There are options for both a short and a long hiking route in the park.
 We just went to the Dom Sila viewpoint.

-Flip flops won’t kill you but wearing sturdy shoes will make the trek much more enjoyable.
+Flip flops won’t kill you, but wearing sturdy shoes will make the trek much more enjoyable.

 The ground is basically roots and stones and can potentially become very slippery.

-The entrance is free but you have to pay for parking which is around 20 baht for scooters (~ less than 1 USD / 1 EUR) and 50 baht for cars (~ 1.6 USD / 1.4 EUR).
+The entrance fee is 100 baht per person (~ 2.6 EUR / 3 USD)*, and parking is around 20 baht for scooters (~ less than 1 EUR / 1 USD)* and 50 baht for cars (~ 1.3 EUR / 1.5 USD)*.

 Viewpoints in Koh Phangan